tandrup/SquairPlay/README.md

 -----
 1. Start "./shairport.pl" automatically
 2. Update "shairport" to version 0.5 (currently 0.3)
+3. Prevent 'hairplay' from using a new port each time it restarts

 Bugs
 ----
 Many, probably, including:
+1. It's fragile
-1. "custom-convert.conf" has a hard-coded path to "/usr/bin/sox" instead of the preferred "[sox]".
+2. "custom-convert.conf" has a hard-coded path to "/usr/bin/sox" instead of the preferred "[sox]".
 This is because I'm using x64 Linux, and my version of Squeezebox Server didn't come with x64 binaries in the bundle